 Saving money is an art to be mastered, and if you’ve managed to save during any lockdowns- well done.
-Many of us were too tempted by takeaways and new gadgets over the lockdowns!
+Many of us were too tempted by takeaways and new gadgets over the past two years!
 Yet it's never too late to take control of your spending habits and more relevant now than ever with the world getting back to normal.

 Whether you're looking to save for something big, like a house or wanting to put money aside to be financially secure during these uncertain times, the methods for saving are the same.
 These tips can be used to save for anything, although you may have to be more rigorous with saving to buy a house as opposed to a new phone.